CFin86/ccb/README.md

 * Network Name: "TrueCoders Wifi"
 * Password: `4TrueCodersOnly!`

 Heres a bunch of free or low cost resources that will probably get brought up or mentioned through out the meet up.
 I always find it funny that we're in the Information Age, yet it's hard to stay focused on one singular, resource.
-If you don't get anything else out of this meet up, I hope these (n) suggestions will help you.
+If you don't get anything else out of this meet up, I hope these 3 suggestions will help you.

 1. Make at least one friend tonight that seems to have similar goals as yourself.
 2. Pick ONE AND ONLY ONE course.